Hi, I'm Becky!

 But surprisingly, I was calm.
 I was relieved.

 Up until that point I had only been working in “creator-adjacent” roles.
 I always wanted to travel the world listening to and telling stories.
 This was my chance to finally pursue my passion.

 "Follow your bliss and the universe will open doors for you where there were only walls."

 – Joseph Campbell

 At first I was excited about the possibilities.
-However, creating a business around mythology and folklore doesn’t exactly have a defined path.
+However, creating a business around mythology doesn’t exactly have a defined path.
 I kept second-guessing and overthinking and changing my mind on what I wanted to do.

 I went back to more storytelling-lite roles like freelance marketing.
 I had success for a while, but I couldn’t sustain it.
 I knew I was ignoring my purpose.

 And then one day while I was reading Pathways to Bliss by Joseph Campbell, it hit me.
 I was on my own hero’s journey!
 The struggles I was having were completely normal and expected, because whenever we try to make a big change in our lives we have to also transform ourselves and our way of thinking.